vapolia/Svg-Samples/README.md

 ## Advanced configuration

-The svg files that don't specify the full path of an assembly are searched in the embedded resources of all loaded assemblies automatically.
-If you have late loading assemblies that are not detected, or if you prefer to manually specify the assemblies, call AddResourceAssembly.
+The SVG files that don't specify the full path of an assembly are automatically searched in the embedded resources of all loaded assemblies.
+If you have assemblies that are loaded late and not detected, or if you prefer to manually specify the assemblies, call AddResourceAssembly.
 Example:

 ```csharp
 public class App : Application